divagueame/newsscraper/README.md

 ## 2. Set up Entry model to represent the scraped data
 Each one of the entries scraped from the news will be stored as an Entry in the database.
 All entries have a title and position, optionally they might also have the number of comments and their score.
 This is also represented on the schema and the validations on the Entry model.

+## 3. Style entries partial + Add svg files
+Basic styling of the entries partial and add the 'inline_svg' gem and some assets to be used in the application.